scharfmn/desnos/README.md

-# Desnos: Language Event 1 and Language Event 2 as adapted by Vivek Narayanan
+# Desnos: Language Event 1 and Language Event 2

+# as adapted by Vivek Narayanan with code by scharfmn

 An application version of Robert Desnos' Language Event 1 and Language Event 2 as adapted for the classroom by Vivek Narayanan